-But, with countless research studies backing up exercise benefits for the elderly, can your loved one really afford to forgo their daily cardio?
+With countless research studies touting the benefits of exercise for the elderly, can aging loved ones really afford to forgo their daily cardio?

-- Start slow: Warm-up is an often overlooked (yet integral) element of a workout—especially when a senior’s joints are sore and stiff due to their arthritis.
-Before your loved one hops on a bike or picks up dumb bells, they should do some gentle range-of-motion exercises (generally prescribed by their doctor or physical therapist), such as arm circles, hip lifts, and toe touches.
-Roth says it might also be beneficial for a senior to put a heat pack on their most painful areas prior to starting a workout.
-Heat can help relax and loosen up their muscles and joints.
+Start SlowWarming up is an often overlooked yet integral element of a workout—especially when a senior’s joints are sore and stiff due to their arthritis.
+Before hopping on a bike or picking up dumbbells, perform some gentle range-of-motion exercises (ideally ones prescribed by a doctor or physical therapist).
+Warm up exercises for seniors with arthritis typically include movements like arm circles, hip lifts and toe touches.
+Dr. Roth says it might also be beneficial for a senior to put a heat pack on their most painful areas prior to starting a workout.
+Gentle heat can help relax and loosen up muscles and joints.

-- Recover well: According to Roth, stretching before and after a workout can help a senior’s muscles recover more quickly.
-If your loved one is particularly sore in certain areas, it may be beneficial for them to ice those parts of their body.
-When icing, make sure the ice pack is wrapped in a thin towel and don’t leave it on a senior's skin for longer than 30 minutes.
+Recover WellDr.
+Roth encourages seniors with arthritis to prioritize a smooth recovery before, during and after working out.
+For example, light stretching before and after exercising can help a senior’s muscles recover more quickly.
+If certain areas are particularly sore, it may be beneficial to ice them.
+When icing, make sure the ice pack is wrapped in a thin towel and don’t leave it on the skin for longer than 30 minutes.